Rushing Reconciliation is Rarely Rewarding

-This is part three in a four part blog series about reconciliation, inspired by Patrick Doyle’s video called How Reconciliation Works.
-In part one we talked about the first step in the reconciliation process: conviction (HERE).
+This is part three in our blog series about reconciliation, inspired by Patrick Doyle’s video called How Reconciliation Works.
+In part one we talked about the first step in the reconciliation process: conviction.
 Part two focused on the second step: repentance.

 Healthy relationships are grown in the soil of vulnerability and safety.
 When two people are open and honest, they can get close and experience authentic acceptance and love.
 Anything less is dysfunctional in some way.

-This means that both partners should be able to go to the other one and safely say, “when you did such-and-such, it hurt” or “please don’t do this-and-that anymore, and here’s why it’s a problem for me” or “I really wish _______ problem could change” without experiencing kick back, reviling, blame shifting, excuses, denial, and mocking.
+This means that both partners should be able to go to the other one and safely say, “when you did such-and-such, it hurt” or “please don’t do this-and-that anymore, and here’s why it’s a problem for me” or “I really wish _______ problem could change” without experiencing kick back, reviling, blame-shifting, excuses, denial, and mocking.

 When you are in a loving relationship, the other person may feel defensive at first (this is human nature), but if they care about you, they will be willing to look at the offending behavior and change it most of the time.

 They can’t say, “I’m sorry for everything I’ve done in our marriage to hurt you.”
-That’s not confession.
+That’s not a confession.
 That’s not owning specific behavior.
 Do you think anything is really going to change when they can’t even define what it is they’ve done?
 Probably not.

 I’ve heard him repeat this in several videos: the Holy Spirit has two jobs.
-He convicts us of sin and He comforts.
+He convicts us of sin and He comforts us.
 You will see these two things happening in the life of a person who has the Holy Spirit.
 Anyone can fake the fruits of the Spirit temporarily.
 But the inability to admit wrong is evil.
 It is pride, plain and simple.

 “…the utmost evil, is Pride….it was through Pride that the devil became the devil: Pride leads to every other vice: it is the complete anti-God state of mind.”
 C.S.
 Lewis, Mere Christianity